medgentai/qr-code-menus-made-easy/src/components/orders/README.md

 The order management system now uses React Query's `useInfiniteQuery` for efficient pagination.
 This provides several benefits:

 1. **Reduced API Calls**: Only fetches the data needed for the current page
-2. **Infinite Scrolling**: Supports loading more data as the user scrolls
+2. **Manual Pagination**: Supports loading more data with explicit user actions
 3. **Caching**: Efficiently caches fetched pages to reduce redundant API calls
 4. **Optimistic Updates**: Updates the UI immediately while waiting for API responses